Niall Horan Solo Tour: Will Harry Styles, Liam Payne, Louis Tomlinson Tour Too?

 One Direction’s Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan will be releasing their albums this year.
 If any of them opt for a long, extensive world tour, then it could be 2018 before a reunion is possible.
 At least we have assurance from Niall, Liam, and Louis that a One Direction reunion tour is inevitable, eventually.

-One Direction fans will get four albums from Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan, followed by as many as four tours.
+One Direction fans will get four albums from Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan, followed by as many as four tours.

 [Featured Image by Kevin Winter/Getty Images]